Chapter 7: Scaling Up#

 # status and obesity — a pattern that the Framingham study helped

-# establish in the cardiovascular literature.
+# establish in cardiovascular literature.

 Key Terms#